As a third consequence of your classroom management plan, I recommend a letter home to parents.

 2. Hand it to the student immediately.

-As soon as a student breaks a rule for the third time in one day, fill out the letter and hand it to him or her immediately and in full view of the class.
+As soon as a student breaks a rule for the third time in one day, fill out the letter and hand it to him or her immediately.

-If you don’t get the letter back the next day, chances are you’re being tested.
-Stick to your guns.
-Once you prove that you always follow through, you won’t be tested again.
+If you don’t get the letter back the next day, simply follow up with a phone call.
+Chances are you’re being tested.
+Once you prove that you always follow through, however, you’ll rarely be tested again.

 Your classroom management plan and a sample of the letter should be included in the parent information packet you send home to be reviewed and signed during the first week of school.